kohutw1/rtl_design_samples/README.md

 # RTL Design Samples
-A repository to store RTL design samples that I've developed
+A repository to store RTL design samples that I've developed.